KorfLab/algorithms/README.md

 Most projects should also include a `TUTORIAL.md` that walks a user through using the various programs and/or libraries in the project.

+Libraries should have API documentation.
+See `STYLE.md`, which describes language-specific guidelines for documentation (among other things).

 Testing